bunkerity/bunkerweb-plugins/crowdsec/README.md

       driver: syslog # Send logs to syslog
       options:
-        syslog-address: "udp://10.10.10.254:514" # The IP address of the syslog service
+        syslog-address: "udp://10.10.10.254:514" # The IP address of the syslog service ...

+  bw-scheduler:
+    image: bunkerity/bunkerweb-scheduler:1.6.0-rc1
     ...
+    environment:
+      ...
+      USE_CROWDSEC: "yes"
+      CROWDSEC_API: "http://crowdsec:8080" # This is the address of the CrowdSec container API in the same network
+      CROWDSEC_APPSEC_URL: "http://crowdsec:7422" # Comment if you don't want to use the AppSec Component
+      CROWDSEC_API_KEY: "s3cr3tb0unc3rk3y" # Remember to set a stronger key for the bouncer

+  ...

   crowdsec:
-    image: crowdsecurity/crowdsec:v1.6.2 # Use the latest version but always pin the version for a better stability/security
+    image: crowdsecurity/crowdsec:v1.6.4 # Use the latest version but always pin the version for a better stability/security
     volumes:
       - cs-data:/var/lib/crowdsec/data # To persist the CrowdSec data
       - bw-logs:/var/log:ro # The logs of BunkerWeb for CrowdSec to parse